zvector/fate/README.md

 A `Deferral` is a stateful callback device used to manage the eventualities of asynchronous operations.

 A deferral is characterized by its **resolution state**.
-Initially the deferral is in the *unresolved* state; at some time in the future, it will irreversibly transition into one of possibly several *resolved* substates.
+Initially the deferral is in the _unresolved_ state; at some time in the future, it will irreversibly transition into one of possibly several _resolved_ substates.

 Each resolved substate is associated with a distinct **callback queue**.
 Consumers of the deferral may add callbacks to any queue at any time, but the deferral will react differently according to its state.
-In the *unresolved* state, callbacks are simply stored for later.
-When the deferral transitions to a *resolved* substate, the functions in the queue associated with that state are executed, and all other queues are emptied.
+While in the _unresolved_ state, callbacks are simply stored for later.
+When the deferral transitions to a _resolved_ substate, the functions in the queue associated with that state are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.

-By convention, a deferral's first resolved substate is assumed to represent an *affirmative* resolution, and the second, if present, is assumed to represent a *negative* resolution.
-The default implementation of `Deferral` uses this convention to model a simple decision branch: it names two callback queues, `yes` and `no`, which are realized by calling `affirm` or `negate`, respectively.
+Any instantiation of `Deferral` may be defined with its own one-to-one mapping of callback queues to resolver methods, allowing for the definition of any number of resolved substates.

+`Deferral` also includes built-in subtypes of itself.
+For applications in which there exists only one possible outcome, there is the `UnaryDeferral`, in which the deferral names a single callback queue, `resolved`, which is realized by calling `resolve()`.
+More common is the `BinaryDeferral` that names two callback queues, `yes` and `no`, which are realized by calling `affirm()` or `negate()`, respectively; the default implementation of `Deferral` returns this binary subtype.

 ### Methods